dkim1112/QuantaBot/ReadMe.md

 To use Quanta Chatbot, follow these steps:

 1. Ensure all dependencies are installed and OpenAI API key is incorporated into the file.
-2. Run the main.py file using the following command.
+2. Run the main.py file using the following command at QuantaBot (most oustide) directory.

    ```bash
    streamlit run main.py